What is Assistive Technology?

 - NVDA (screen reader)

-To be eligible for assistive technology device check-out from Disability Support Services, you must establish and maintain the following requirements:
+To be eligible for assistive technology device or software license loan from Disability Support Services, you must establish and maintain the following requirements:

 - Be enrolled as a current CBC student for the duration of the loan period.